bpiyush/rotation-equivariant-lfm/README.md

     sbatch jobscripts/r2d2_training.job
     ```
     You can check the progress of your job via the slurm output file.
 You check job status via `squeue | grep $USER`.
     Note that this is only a sample run and will save a model at `/home/$USER/models/r2d2-sample/model.pt`.
-More customized runs coming soon!